gromacs/gromacs/docs/dev-manual/change-management.rst

 in having it try out your code.
 Then, you can go to Jenkins and log in with your OpenID.
-Then go to http://jenkins.gromacs.org/gerrit_manual_trigger/ and tell it to search for the commit for which you want to trigger the build slaves.
+Then go to http://jenkins.gromacs.org/gerrit_manual_trigger/ and tell it to search for the commit for which you want to trigger the build agents.
 For example, https://gerrit.gromacs.org/#/c/1238/ is 1238 (but maybe SHA or ChangeID will work, too).